 We were so excited to be bring home this sweet little baby boy.
 He was perfect, ten toes, ten fingers; everything about him was just what we’d always hoped for.
-As a baby he had one ear infection after another which resulted in tubes and eventual speech therapy.
-It wasn’t that he was sick a lot or that he was a problem baby, he was just different than Ladybug, besides I wasn’t supposed to compare him to his sister much less anyone else.
-A wise friend once said, “It’s an exhibition not a competition.”
-I try to keep that in mind everyday.
+As a baby he had one ear infection after another which resulted in tubes and eventually speech therapy.
+It wasn’t that he was sick a lot or that he was a problem baby, he was just different than our daughter, besides I wasn’t supposed to compare him to his sister much less anyone else.
+A wise late night TV host once said, “It’s an exhibition not a competition” so I try to keep that in mind everyday.

 There were so many days that I feel defeated.
 When he was two I’d jokingly call my husband and ask him to bring home a priest for the exorcism.
 We have tried a number of different discipline techniques all of which seemed to fail.
 He’s winning.